 Electricity from Solar Photovoltaic Panel Arrays

-Pomona has fourphotovoltaic panel arrays that produce electricity for the College - Lincoln-Edmunds, Richard C. Seaver Biology Building, North Campus Residence Halls, and South Campus Athletic Facility/Parking Structure.
+Pomona has five photovoltaic panel arrays totaling 362 kW that produce electricity for the College - Lincoln-Edmunds, Richard C. Seaver Biology Building, North Campus Residence Halls, Grounds Facility, and South Campus Athletic Facility/Parking Structure.

 Progress toward goals for 2020